Aye Myat Thu

 Aye Myat Thu (အေးမြတ်သူ; born 14 September 1986) is a Myanmar Academy Award winning Burmese actress and model, who has acted in videos, movies and television series throughout her career.
 She entered the entertainment industry through modeling and beauty pageants after completing her matriculation exam.

 Political activities

 Following the 2021 Myanmar coup d'état, she participated in the anti-coup movement both in person at rallies and through social media.
 Denouncing the military coup, she took part in protests, starting in February.
 She joined the "We Want Justice" three-finger salute movement.
-The movement was launched on social media, and many celebrities have joined the movement.
+The movement was launched on social media, and many celebrities joined the movement.

 On 16 April 2021, warrants for her arrest were issued under Section 505 (a) of the Myanmar Penal Code by the State Administration Council for speaking out against the military coup.
 Along with several other celebrities, she was charged with calling for participation in the Civil Disobedience Movement (CDM) and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.